 Why stop enjoying the health-rich benefits and the pleasant freshness that comes with your self-grown vegetables and herbs?
 If you live in a mild climate, it’s actually the perfect opportunity to plant a winter garden with your preferred choice of salad veggies, herbs, and fruits.

 Though it may come with an additional task of having to protect the plants from the extreme weather elements, a winter garden is actually the easiest to maintain considering the decrease in pests and diseases (since most pests hibernate during the cold weather).
 Add to that the fact that it’s the time when weeds really struggle to grow—which then gives more room for your winter plants to flourish.

 Read on to establish the best vegetables to grow in winter, as well as the best winter herbs that will ensure your sound health throughout the season.
 Don’t forget the benefits of this seemingly overlooked practice.

 Winter gardening is highly rewarding considering the economic, health, and environmental benefits it comes with.

-Gardening in the winter is a great source of fresh food.
+Growing in the winter is an excellent source of fresh food.
 Fresh and healthy food is always better tasting and also nutrient-rich to help boost your immune system and ensure your overall good health.

-Spending more time indoors can easily lead to boredom and hence triggering your snacking appetite—and too much snacking is the major culprit with regard to unhealthy weight gains.
+Spending more time indoors can easily lead to boredom and hence triggering your snacking appetite—and too much snacking is the primary culprit concerning unhealthy weight gains.